Description

 as much as the 50

-While phrase-frame files are initially shown in the n-gram viewer window for
+phrase-frame files are initially shown in the n-gram viewer

-quick verification, they are best studied with the phrase-frame browser (Tools
+window for quick verification, they are best studied with the

 developed by his graduate student Isabel Barth.